 Outreach has been preparing for the European Union’s (EU) General Data Protection Regulation (GDPR) for over a year.
 We have implemented processes and procedures to ensure we meet both our Data Controller and Data Processor obligations.
 With addition of a few new processes to support Data Subject requests, Outreach has determined that our current security controls, and certifications including ISO 27001 and Privacy Shield, allow us to adhere to the GDPR’s requirements applicable to Outreach’s business.
 This assessment includes supporting our customers in meeting their GDPR obligations.

-To determine our readiness for GDPR Outreach conducted a gap analysis of our current capabilities and validated that assessment with a third party GDPR expert - CoalFire.
-We have engaged our ISO and SOC 2 auditor, CoalFire, to conduct a formal GDPR assessment.
-A Letter of Compliance will be available for download shortly.
-A copy of our Letter of Engagement with CoalFire can be provided upon request.
+To determine our readiness for GDPR, Outreach conducted a gap analysis of our current capabilities and validated that assessment with a third party GDPR expert - CoalFire, who conducted a formal GDPR assessment.
+A Letter of Compliance attesting to our compliance with GDPR requirements can be provided upon request.

 It is important to note that GDPR does not have an accredited certification method.
 That means, there is no GDPR-approved way to demonstrate compliance.
 We believe our customers will appreciate that we are voluntarily undergoing an audit with a respected firm to obtain their opinion.
 We will openly share their Letter of Compliance with our customers as soon as it is available.